 Not into seitan?
 No problem!
-This dish is equally as delicious and special with mushrooms as the main star.
-Increase the amount of mushrooms to a pound-and-a-half, and you’re all set!
+This dish is equally as fantastic and special with mushrooms as the main star.
+Increase the amount of mushrooms to 1 1/2 pounds, and you’re all set!
 And while we’re talking about options, cubed tofu would also be great in place of the seitan.
 For a chewy, meaty texture, cut the tofu into large, bite-size pieces and broil it.
 For tips on selecting, pressing, and broiling tofu, check out this post: Sticky Sesame Tofu + How To Dry-Broil Tofu for Chewy Texture.

 One last thing….the aforementioned ketchup.
 I know it may sound like an odd thing to add to an otherwise fancy dish, but it totally works here.
 Traditionally, tomato paste is used, and you can certainly use it if you like (use just one tablespoon).
 But I decided to use ketchup for a few reasons: 1) it’s an ingredient most people already have on hand; 2) I’ve just never had good luck with tomato paste.
 It tastes harsh and metallic to me, which leads to me buying a tube for use in a single recipe and then letting it go to waste; and 3) The balance of acidity and sweetness in ketchup just plain tastes good!
 Such a small amount is used in this recipe you won’t really know it’s there, but it provides a tiny bit of tanginess to round out the sauce.

 I hope you make this Vegan Seitan Bourguignon soon and love it as much as we do!
 If you try it, I would love to see a photo on instagram.
 Tag @myquietkitchen to show off your special dinner.
 You can also rate the recipe and leave a comment below to let us know how it turned out.

 Cheers to (Veganized) French classics!